 Cool and crunchy cucumbers, fresh from the garden, are in a league of their own.
-Cucumbers grown in the greenhouse require slightly different care than those grown outdoors.
-In this short video, we show you how to grow both outdoor and greenhouse varieties—and share our nifty idea for making a fantastic cucumber frame to grow them up for easy picking.
+Plus, we can’t wait to start pickling!
+We’ll show you how to grow both outdoor and greenhouse varieties—and share our nifty idea for making a fantastic cucumber frame to grow them up for easy picking.

 There are different cucumber varieties for growing outdoors and for growing in a greenhouse.
 Outdoor cucumbers can tolerate cooler climates, and often have rough or spiny skins.
 Greenhouse cucumbers produce smoother fruits but need extra warmth and protection for success.
 Some varieties will happily grow indoors or outdoors

 Sow cucumbers from mid spring into small pots of seed starting or general-purpose potting mix.
 Cucumbers need temperatures of at least 68ºF to germinate, so either place pots in a propagator, or wait until late spring to get started.

 Sow two seeds an inch deep in each pot, then water well.
 Once the seedlings emerge, remove the weakest to leave one per pot.